 Birmingham has changed dramatically in recent years with much growth and revitalization.
 I loved seeing all these old glamorous 1920’s buildings turned into hip fun spots for the young people.
 You will find the delicious comfort food you expect but you will also find some great fine dining, with fun, eclectic offerings.
 First up on my list of best restaurants Birmingham AL is Roots & Revelry.

-This Birmingham restaurant is the perfect example of the revitalization I mentioned before.
+This Birmingham restaurant is the perfect example of the historic building revitalization I mentioned before.
 It is located on the 2nd floor of the historic Thomas Jefferson Tower (aka TJ Tower).
-This 19-story building was formerly a hotel but has been turned into luxury loft apartments and you will still enjoy the ornate marble lobby area from the late 1920’s when you enter the building.
+This 19-story building was formerly a hotel but has been turned into luxury loft apartments and you will still enjoy the ornate marble lobby area and high ceilings from the late 1920’s when you enter the building.
+This dining room has a very upscale feel but at the same time a fun and relaxed atmosphere.
+It is easy to see why it it is a popular restaurant.

 Fun Tidbit: I noticed a tall metal structure on top of the building that kind of looks like a mini Eiffel Tower and a local told me that was blimp docking station built because in the late 20s they thought that would be the next big form of transportation!